ctalar/EE406/README.md

    xauth list
    ```

-9. If everything goes as it should, you will see a terminal with the prompt `/foss/designs >`. <br>
+9. If everything goes as it should, you will see a terminal with the prompt `/foss/designs >` <br>
-This is your working directory where all your design data goes.
+This is your working directory where all your design data goes. <br>
+If you are curious to know what version of the iic osic tools you are running use the command: <br>
+`echo $IIC_OSIC_TOOLS_VERSION`

 10. The default PDK is the `sky130A`.
 However, the container supports also other PDKs.<br>
     The available PDKs are:<br>
     ```